 Under new efficiency regulation Boiler Plus (introduced in 2018) it became mandatory to fit an ‘advanced energy saving measure’ with a new combi boiler and 'time and temperature' controls with boilers that work with a hot water cylinder.

 Advanced energy saving measures include weather and load , which offer 3% and 4% efficiency uplifts respectively.
-However, the regulations were diluted by the inclusion of ‘automation and optimisation’ controls, which are essentially forms of ‘smart’ on/off control that add just 1% of efficiency (or 0% according to the 2016 SEDBUK consultation).
+However, the regulations were diluted by the inclusion of ‘automation and optimisation’ controls, many of which are essentially forms of ‘smart’ on/off control that add just 1% of efficiency (or 0% according to the 2016 SEDBUK consultation).

 The regulations were further weakened by the incompatibility of many load and weather compensation controls with many boilers.
 Compensation controls must speak the same language as the boiler to achieve 3-4% efficiencies, otherwise they operate as an on/off control that fall into the 1% (maybe 0%) efficiency category.
 This is because some boiler brands prefer to restrict compatibility to their own controls for a multitude of reasons.